Ella-Hoeppner/easl/README.md

   * `for`
   * `while`
   * `break` and `continue`

+* better validation of match blocks
+  * return errors rather than panicking in `TypedExp::compile` when a match block is invald
+  * check that there's only one wildcard arm

 * add macros and syntactic conveniences
   * `if` statements as sugar over `match`